 Exporting goods is important in promoting a healthy U.S. economy.
 With around 95 percent of the global population living outside the United States, the importance of agricultural exports to American farmers and the U.S. economy cannot be understated.
-Agricultural exports account for 10 percent of all national exports and help support nearly one million American jobs—whoa!
+Agricultural exports help to support nearly one million American jobs—whoa!
 To be sure, 31 percent of farm income is attained directly from exports, reflected in the fact that one out of every three acres in the United States is planted for crops that will be shipped out of the country in some form.

 From grains to value-added products like pork and beef, the United States is the world leader in corn exports, with Iowa leading the charge as the top-producing state of corn, DDGS and ethanol, among other products.
 Value-added products such as ethanol and meat products have made up the largest share of U.S. agricultural exports at approximately 63 percent.